Alluxio/alluxio/docs/Tiered-Storage-on-Tachyon.md

 * `tachyon.worker.tieredstore.level0.dirs.path=/mnt/ramdisk` defines `/mnt/ramdisk` to be the file
 path to the ramdisk.
 * `tachyon.worker.tieredstore.level0.dirs.quota=100GB` sets the quota for the ramdisk to be `100GB`.
+* `tachyon.worker.tieredstore.level0.reserved.ratio=0.2` sets the ratio of space to be reserved on top layer to be 0.1.
 * `tachyon.worker.tieredstore.level1.alias=HDD` configures the second tier to be HDD.
 * `tachyon.worker.tieredstore.level1.dirs.path=/mnt/hdd1,/mnt/hdd2,/mnt/hdd3` configures 3 separate
 file paths for the HDD tier.
 * `tachyon.worker.tieredstore.level1.dirs.quota=2TB,5TB,500GB` defines the quota for each of the 3 file paths of the HDD tier.
+* `tachyon.worker.tieredstore.level1.reserved.ratio=0.1` sets the ratio of space to be reserved on the second layer to be 0.1.

 There are a few restrictions to defining the tiers.
 First of all, there can be at most 3 tiers.
 Also, at most 1 tier can refer to a specific alias.
 For example, at most 1 tier can have the alias